ramyanthn/machinelearning_spring2022/README.md

 File names:

-- **Project 1 Team H.ipynb** file contains all the code of data analysis and data visualization from Presentation 1.
+- **Project 1.ipynb** file contains all the code of data analysis and data visualization from Presentation 1.

 - **yelp_dataset.tar** file is the zipped file.
 It contains 3 files after unzipping it.